Road Trip: Corvallis

 Raise a pint: Grab a hometown beer and a burger at Block 15 right off campus in the 1920s former Gazette-Times building.
 Lagers, reds, IPAs, stouts and more — it’s all there.
 Check out the annual Blocktoberfest on October 13.

-Fill your plate: For breakfast or lunch, try the Broken Yolk, a popular and kid-friendly spot serving breakfast all day.
-For dinner, Big River Restaurant on the banks of the Willamette River remains the place to see-and-be-seen.
-Enjoy a Northwest “fusion” menu and live jazz on the weekends.
+Fill your plate: For breakfast or lunch, try the Wise Cracks Cafe, a popular and kid-friendly spot serving breakfast all day.
+For dinner, del Alma Restaurant and Bar on the banks of the Willamette River remains the place to see-and-be-seen.
+Inspired by the flavors of Latin America, the Caribbean, and Spain, enjoy fresh ingredients from local markets, farms, and ranches of the Northwest.

 Take a hike: Head for Marys Peak (4,097 feet), the highest point in the Coast Range with views of the ocean from the summit.
 Area hikes vary in length from 0.5 miles to 6.5 miles.
 Nearer town, take in the old growth trees in the Peavy Arboretum (part of OSU’s working forest).
 On the northwest side of town, check out the views from the hills of the Timberhill Natural Area.